 They include counseling centers, psychological offices, psychiatric clinics, and behavioral health centers, among others.

-These facilities provide various forms of mental health care and treatment, including individual therapy, group therapy, family therapy, medication management, and behavioral therapy.
+These facilities provide various forms of mental health care and treatment, including individual Therapy, group therapy, family therapy, medication management, and behavioral therapy.

 Outpatient mental health services are designed to provide patients with support and treatment while allowing them to continue with their daily lives.
+They are run by Grief Counselors, Therapists, Psychologists, Psychiatrists, Social Workers, or other types of mental health professionals.

 Patients can receive regular therapy sessions or medication management appointments while still going to work or school, caring for their families, or pursuing other activities.